Great Spots for Bird Watching in Florida

 In fact, birding is second only to beach-related activities as a form of outdoor recreation for both visitors and residents.
 The trend is still on the rise, so count on seeing more and more people carrying binoculars and spotting scopes around the Sunshine State.

 If you’re already into birding, you probably know that Florida is considered one of the best places in the world for the activity.
-Here are five of the top spots for bird watching in Florida that you don't want to miss:
+Here are just a few of the top spots for bird watching in Florida that you don't want to miss:

 For Titusville, having one of the state's most diverse wildlife habitats on your doorstep is a good thing.
 In January, the area hosts the annual Space Coast Birding and Wildlife Festival, which is the largest of its kind in the country.
 Birders flock to the area en masse to get a look at migrating waterfowl and all manner of shorebirds along Black Point Wildlife Drive, a 7-mile loop around salt marsh impoundments.
 Whether you’re visiting for a day or a week, you’re sure to check a few species off your life list here.